kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 ## Overview

-Prow Job tester is a tool for testing changes to Prow Jobs definitions and code running in Prow Jobs.
+Prow Job tester is a tool for testing changes to the Prow Jobs' definitions and code running in Prow Jobs.
 It uses the production Prow instance to run chosen Prow Jobs with changes from pull requests (PRs) without going through multiple cycles of new PRs, reviews, and merges.
 The whole development can be done within one cycle.

 ### How it works